 What You Do:

 - Once the mailbox is constructed, invite your child to decorate it with fun shapes and colors!
-Suggest cutting and gluing small hearts to the outside, but make sure to let him come up with his own unique design.
+There's no need to limit the decorations to just hearts!
+Make sure to let your kid come up with his own unique designs.

 - If your child would like to attach a small mail flag, help him cut a small rectangle out of paper and then attach it to a small tack or brad.

 - Ask your child to spell out his full name across the top of the mailbox.
-Encourage him to also create an address for his mailbox, or write his home address on it.
+Encourage him to also create an address for his mailbox.

 Your child is all set to collect his Valentine's Day cards and treats!
 Set it up on a table at home, or ask his teacher if he can bring it to school for their Valentine's Day celebration.